ros-hybrid-behaviour-planner/so_coordinator/README.md

 Afterwards, the Coordination Mechanism Selection takes place.
 First the decision making strategy implementation decides based on the provided expert knowledge which configuration to use.
 It returns a configuration key which is handed over to the components class.
-Furthermore, a dictionary with parameters is returned which will be updated with the optional parameters and handed over to SOComponents using keyword argument `optional_params`.
+Furthermore, a dictionary with parameters is returned by the decision making strategy which will be updated with the optional parameters and handed over to SOComponents using keyword argument `optional_params`.
 The components class creates and stores the required components, which are specified in the pattern knowledge yaml.
 The created components are associated with the RHBP instance of the SoCoordinator.